mananjabrik/mananjabrik/README.md

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in web development, data science, and open-source contributions.
 Here you'll find a collection of my projects, contributions, and some insights into my coding journey.

-## 🚀 About Me

-- 🔭 I’m currently working on [Your Current Project]
-- 🌱 I’m currently learning [New Technology or Skill]
-- 👯 I’m looking to collaborate on [Open Source Project or Topic]
-- 🤔 I’m looking for help with [Project or Topic]
-- 💬 Ask me about [Your Expertise or Interests]
-- 📫 How to reach me: [Your Email or Contact Information]
-- 😄 Pronouns: They/Them
-- ⚡ Fun fact: [Something Interesting About You]

 ## 🛠️ Technologies & Tools

 - Programming Languages: ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python) ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript) ![Java](https://img.shields.io/badge/-Java-333333?style=flat&logo=java)